stomp-php/stomp-php/README.md

 Apollo should be configured to use admin:password and RabbitMq to guest:guest.
 While ActiveMq must be configured to use no login at all.

-You can setup all brokers by running `travisci/bin/ci/setup.sh`.
-Stop them by `travisci/bin/ci/stop.sh`.
+You can setup all brokers by running `travisci/bin/start.sh`.
+Stop them by `travisci/bin/stop.sh`.
+(Docker is required.)
-Used version can be configured at `travis/(BROKER)_VERSION`.

-You can use `travisci/bin/ci/clean.sh` to reset the test environment.

 If you only like to run the functional generic tests, ensure Apollo is configured.

 ## Licence